jorn1/proactive-bot/ProactiveBot/README.md

 A simple Microsoft Bot Framework v4 bot that demonstrates proactivity through the IBotAdapter.ContinueConversationAsync() method.

 A ConversationReference can be stored by typing '1'.
-This ConversationReference can be used in another conversation (or the same conversation) to send a message to the conversation which the stored ConversationReference represents.
+This ConversationReference can be used in another conversation (or the same conversation), to send a message to the conversation which the stored ConversationReference represents.

 # Prerequisites
 - [Visual Studio 2017 15.7][2] or newer installed.